soluml/at-rule-packer/README.md

 # At-rule Packer

-Merge duplicate CSS media query and other at-rule rules together.
-Supports any at-rule that [PostCSS](https://postcss.org/) can handle including: `@media`, `@supports`, and even `@container`!
+A tool to Merge duplicate CSS media query and other At-rule rules together.
+Supports any At-rule that [PostCSS](https://postcss.org/) can handle including: `@media`, `@supports`, and even `@container`!
 If PostCSS supports the At-rule, so should this tool.

 ```
 npm install -D at-rule-packer